ywarnier/launch/lms_lrs.md

 ### Other Scenarios

 The process of getting launch information from an LMS to an AP in a manner other than a launch link (URL) is not defined.
-Although it is a goal of the TinCan API to support out of browser scenarios, this is supported by allowing the AP to pass information to a LRS about learners and activities that have not been previously defined in the LRS.
+Although it is a goal of the Tin Can API to support out of browser scenarios, this is supported by allowing the AP to pass information to a LRS about learners and activities that have not been previously defined in the LRS.
 That is, out of browser scenarios are supported by removing the requirement for the LRS to launch